UdyW/carbon-offset-api/README.md

 This will provide you with a long access_token needed to validate the API calls.

-Once this is done request can be sent to the endpoint /api/carbon-offset-schedule
+6.Once this is done request can be sent to the endpoint /api/carbon-offset-schedule

 ```php
 $curl = curl_init();